nbeddows/meen/README.md

 When running a cross compiled build the binaries need to be uploaded to the host machine before they can be executed.
 1. Create an Arm Linux binary distribution: See building a binary development package.
-2. Copy the distribution to the arm machine: `scp build/Release/mach-emu-v1.5.1-Linux-armv7hf-bin.tar.gz ${user}@raspberrypi:mach-emu-v1.5.1.tar.gz`.
+2. Copy the distribution to the arm machine: `scp build/Release/meen-v1.5.1-Linux-armv7hf-bin.tar.gz ${user}@raspberrypi:meen-v1.5.1.tar.gz`.
 3. Ssh into the arm machine: `ssh ${user}@raspberrypi`.
-4. Extract the mach-emu archive copied over via scp: `tar -xzf mach-emu-v1.5.1.tar.gz`.
+4. Extract the MEEN archive copied over via scp: `tar -xzf meen-v1.5.1.tar.gz`.
-5. Change directory to mach-emu: `cd mach-emu`.
+5. Change directory to meen: `cd meen`.
 6. Run the unit tests: `./run-meen-unit-tests.sh [--gtest_filter ${gtest_filter}]`.<br>

 **C++ - RP2040 (armv6-m)**